vtex/toolbelt/README.md

   Commands:

     login                 Log into a VTEX account
-    logout                 Logout of the current VTEX account list [query]           List your installed VTEX apps watch [log-level]      Send the files to the registry and watch for changes install <app>          Install the specified app
+    logout                Logout of the current VTEX account switch <account>      Switch to another VTEX account add <app>             Add a set of apps to the manifest dependencies watch                 Send the files to the registry and watch for changes publish               Publish this app
-    uninstall <app>        Uninstall the specified app
+    install [app]         Install an app on the current directory or a specified set of apps uninstall [app]       Uninstall an app on the current directory or a specified set of apps list                  List your installed VTEX apps
-    publish                Publish this app
+    use <name>            Use a workspace to perform operations

     settings <app> [field]                     Get app settings
     settings set <app> <field> <value>         Set a value